r-prakash/form-recipes/README.md

 # form-recipes
-Various Form recipes in HTML with server side processing php
+Various Form recipes in HTML with server side processing in php
 # Pre-requisites
 mysql